Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 `((End OOC)) `

 #### History
 Glioca is the only daughter of Danaan, and mother of Cail [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md).
-It is said that she created the Fae, by one day walking by a dying flower in her garden.
+It is said that she created the Fae as she walking by a dying flower in her garden one day.
 With a kiss, her love of all things living caused the flower to bloom and the first Fae emerged from the unfolded petals.
 Matron of the Eldar [_(Nenya's "A Short History of the Eldar")_](../../../loures/History/Nenya-A-Short-History-Of-The_Eldar.md), it is said that the heavy spring rains in Mileth come from her tears as she weeps for her slain children.

 #### Orders & Champions
 The Gliocan faith has always had a large following, due to her shrine being located in Mileth.
 The numerous sects and ideologies within the temple are more than can be committed to paper, yet none have achieved much prominence due to the chaotic nature of the Goddess.